tinne26/etxt/docs/rasterize-outlines.md

 ![](https://github.com/tinne26/etxt/blob/main/docs/img/glyph_filled.png?raw=true)

-Now, starting from the left side, we start going to the right, and each time we cross an outline boundary, we mark it.
+Now, starting from the left side, we start going towards the right and each time we cross an outline boundary, we mark it.
 The result would be something like this:

 ![](https://github.com/tinne26/etxt/blob/main/docs/img/glyph_edges.png?raw=true)